osuka/dognews-server/README.md

 Input

-* ModerationQueue entries with status = Processing and generated_thumbnail null
+* Submissions with an fetch status of passed

 Action